paragon1234/Multi-Class-Calssification/README.md

 My model consists of a 3 convolution neural network with 3x3 filter sizes and depths between 32 and 128 (line 32-46)

-The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras batchNorm
+The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using the Keras batchNorm layer

-The image of calss 'aircraft' and 'none' are of 20x20 pixels, while that of class 'ship' are 80x80 pixels.
-The input to the CNN is 20x20 pixels.
+The image size of class 'aircraft' and 'none' is 20x20 pixels, while that of class 'ship' is 80x80 pixels.
+The input to the CNN is an image of size 20x20 pixels.

 ### 2. Attempts to reduce overfitting in the model